When to start introducing solid foods

 Feeding your baby from 0-6 months

-Breast milk or infant formula.
-‘Follow-on’ formula is not suitable for babies under six months, you don’t need to introduce it after six months either.
+Your baby only needs breast milk or formula.
+"Follow-on" formula isn't suitable for babies under six months, and you don’t need to introduce it after six months either.

 Baby food from 6 months

-Next foods: soft cooked meat such as chicken, mashed fish (check very carefully for any bones), pasta, noodles, toast, pieces of chapatti, lentils, rice and mashed hard boiled eggs.
-Also full-fat dairy products such as yoghurt, fromage frais or custard (choose products with no added sugar or less sugar).
-Whole cows’ milk can be used in cooking or mixed with food from six months.
+Next foods: once your baby is used to the foods above, they can have soft cooked meat such as chicken, mashed fish (check very carefully for any bones), pasta, noodles, toast, pieces of chapatti, lentils, rice and mashed hard-boiled eggs.
+They can also have full-fat dairy products such as yoghurt, fromage frais or custard (choose products with no added sugar or less sugar).
+Whole cows' milk can be used in cooking or mixed with food from six months.